nikebaiyelo/Bootcamp-workbooks/README.md

 # Exercise 7: Data Visualisation (Optional)

-If the exercises are completed early, results can be visualised using **Matplotlib**.
+If the exercises are completed, results can be visualised using **Matplotlib**.

 Example: